jnerius/meetup-presentations/_decks/seattle-dev-meetup-iot-nov-2017/seattle-dev-meetup-iot-nov-2017.md

 ---
 layout: slide
-title: Denver Developer Meetup - November 2017
+title: Seattle Developer Meetup - November 2017
 description: A presentation slide for how to use reveal.js in Jekyll
 theme: black
 transition: slide